 Seek medical help from free health clinics such as Faith Community Health Clinic in Angola, Indiana; St. Martin’s Health Clinic in Garrett, Indiana; or Matthew 25 in Fort Wayne, Indiana.

 In extreme medical situations, consider moving to another state with a more favorable Medicaid system, or a better non-Medicaid state health plan.

 If you cannot pay for medical treatment, the hospital emergency room is required by law to treat you for emergency medical problems.
 However, you will eventually receive a bill for the treatment from the hospital.

-Join a faith community such as a church or synagogue and/or rely on family and friends.
+Join a faith community, such as a church or synagogue.

 If financial problems are extreme, then you should also see a bankruptcy attorney to explore your options.